lsky2061/sql_learning/README.md

 ## Loading WISQARS Database

-In WISQARS, "Motor Vehicle, Overall" includes "Motor vehicle, traffic", "Pedal cyclist, other", "Pedestrian, other" and "Transport, other land".

 To clean the WISQARS data for importing, I did the following

 * Remove all asterisks.
 Some numbers are marked with asterisks to indicate "unstable value (<20 deaths)"